Your Cart

 Your Cart is Empty

-Family camping during the coronavirus can be just as much of an adventure as camping in the woods, but with the added bonus of being just steps away from your own kitchen and bathroom.
+Family camping in the backyard can be just as much of an adventure as camping in the woods, but with the added bonus of being just steps away from your own kitchen and bathroom.

-If you find that your kids are going stir crazy during these times and you are running out of creative ways to entertain them, then pop-up a tent in your backyard to entertain your kids for a night or two of backyard camping during the COVID-19 social distancing period.
-The evening can include some simple food and entertainment already at your disposal: smores, movies, popcorn, board games, arts and crafts, and star gazing.
+So, if you ever find your kids going stir crazy or are running out of creative ways to entertain them, pop up a tent in your backyard to entertain them for a night or two.
+A special evening can include some simple food and entertainment already at your disposal: smores, movies, popcorn, board games, arts and crafts, and stargazing.
+But if you need more kid-friendly backyard camping ideas, read on!

 • Cots or air mattress